-Management continue to review the Group and Company's assets to determine any potential impact the COVID-19 pandemic may have on their value and recoverability.
-Management consider the value ascribed to the Company's assets on the balance sheet remains appropriate as the impact of COVID-19 is deemed to be minimal.
+Management continue to review the Group and Company's assets to determine any potential impact any external factors may have on their value and recoverability.
+Management consider the value ascribed to the Company's assets on the balance sheet remains appropriate.
 In particular the financial strength of National Indemnity continues to remain high.
+Management have factored into the reserves the higher recent levels of inflation and the market view of likely future inflation in both the near term and long term.